ibexa/documentation-developer/docs/customer_portal/cp_applications.md

 ## Roles and policies

-Any user can become application approver, as long as it has `Company Application/Workflow` Policy assigned to its Role.
+Any user can become application approver, as long as they have `Company Application/Workflow` Policy assigned to their Role.
 There, it can be defined from which states to which states the user may move applications.
+For example, the assistant can put new applications on hold, or reject them, and only the manager can accept them.

 ![Company Application Policy](img/cp_company_application_policy.png)